zerhud/ascip/README.md

 - `>` for sequence parser. it causes an error if the parser fails with message "unknown" (see must method).
 - `check` method checks that the parser got as result exactly required type
 - `cast` method try to `static_cast` gotten result to required type. it usefull for parse to struct with inheritance as result due for language limitations. see example below.
+- `rv` method for parse reverse variant with left reqursion. see example below.

 with sequence parser can be used
 - `cur_shift` for store to result current shift position from sequence start